To me, the best way to cook a steak is over a high heat in a very hot frying pan.

 - 350 g potatoes

 - 1 large onion

-- To me, the best way to cook steak is over a high heat in a very hot frying pan.
-Pat your steak dry using kitchen paper then dust with a little cornflour - this will help the steak brown and seal in the juices.
+- To me, the best way to cook a steak is over high heat in a very hot frying pan.
+Pat the steak dry, using kitchen paper, then dust with a little cornflour - this will help the steak brown and seal in the juices.

 - Get the pan very hot and sear the steaks over a high heat on both sides, then cook to your liking

 - Remove the steaks from the pan and rest on a plate for the same amount of time as you cooked them, loosely covered with foil, in a warm place.
 Bear in mind that the steak will continue to cook for a little time once off the heat, so adjust your cooking time for a rare or medium steak.